VicidominiLab/BrightEyes-MCS/docs/pypi-release.md

 BrightEyes-MCS intentionally declares no console or GUI script entry point.
 This prevents pip from generating `brighteyes-mcs.exe` on Windows.
-Users launch the installed package with `python -m brighteyes_mcs`; the optional Desktop shortcut targets the selected environment's `pythonw.exe` with those module arguments.
+Users launch the installed package with `python -m brighteyes_mcs`; the optional application Desktop shortcut targets the selected environment's `pythonw.exe` with those module arguments.
+A second optional shortcut opens `cmd.exe` and activates the same Python environment; it does not install an executable or entry point.

 ## One-time setup